 Rom-coms your man will not be embarrassed to watch + best married couples in film

-It is date night.
+It is Valentine’s Day weekend.
 Before picking a film, think of the one you love.
 Here are a few tips:

 - Boyfriend or girlfriend?
 Don’t choose a film that you would normally only take your girlfriends to see on a girls night out.
 Men should not have to sacrifice their masculinity for the sake of a night out with the woman they love.
 Ladies you need to decide something: For a movie night, is it with the girls or your special guy?

 - Do not pull out The Notebook, a Jane Austin inspired film (Psstt… this classic author never got married) or Love Actually and think that your boyfriend or husband will enjoy the evening.

 - Bruce Willis is not romantic… I know this is hard to imagine.
 He may be in person, but not on the big screen.
 Don’t choose the latest action adventure and think it is going to make for a romantic night.

 - Maybe read up a bit on the film before taking her out: Fury, Solo: A Star Wars Story and The Remnant are great films, but not great choices for a romantic night out on the town.